nwtime/ntpwww/content/en/archives/drivers/driver43.md

 #### Description

-This is a special driver developed to be used in conjuction with the RIPE NCC clock card in the RIPE NCC Test Traffic Measurements project.
+This is a special driver developed to be used in conjunction with the RIPE NCC clock card in the RIPE NCC Test Traffic Measurements project.

 * * *